The Complexity of Conjunctive Queries with Degree 2: Hypergraph Dilutions

-Since we introduce no self-joins or duplicate variables in the same atom, the size of the final query depends only on the size of $H$.
-Recall, $H$ and $W$, and thus also $\ell$, depend only on the parameter $M_q$.
-The described process thus reduces $q,D_q$ to $p,D_p$ in $f(M_q) (\norm{D_q})$ time, such that $\pi_{\vars(q)}(p(D_p)) = q(D_q)$. \end{proof}
+For each operation, only linear time in size of the (step $i$) instance is required, and the total size of query and database increases at most in proportion to $\degree(H)$ in each step.
+Hence, we observe \(\norm{D_p} = O(\degree(H))^\ell \norm{D_q}\) and analogous time bounds for the reduction, where $H$ and $\ell$ both depend only on the parameter $M_q$. \end{proof}

-It may seem natural to extend Definition~\ref{def:hm} to CQs and consider reductions from classes of CQ dilutions instead of operating on hypergraph level.
-However, it is not clear how the operations from Definition~\ref{def:hm} should be adapted to operate directly on queries.
-Consider the following example query $R(x,y,z) \land R(x,u,v) \land S(u,z)$.
-Consider the case analogous to deleting vertex $v$ in the corresponding hypergraph.
-The atom $R(x,y,z)$ should remain unchanged but $R(x,u,v)$ would have to become a $R'(x,u)$ where $R'$ is necessarily a new relation symbol since it has different arity than $R$.
+It may seem natural to extend Definition~\ref{def:dilut} to CQs and consider reductions from classes of CQ dilutions instead of operating on hypergraph level.
+However, it is not clear how the operations from Definition~\ref{def:dilut} should be adapted to operate directly on queries.
+Consider the following example query $R(x,y,z) \land R(x,u,v) \land S(u,z)$ and consider the case analogous to deleting vertex $v$ in the corresponding hypergraph.
+The atom $R(x,y,z)$ should not be changed but $R(x,u,v)$ would have to become a $R'(x,u)$ where $R'$ is necessarily a new relation symbol since it has different arity than $R$.
 This change in relation symbol removes the implicit equality between variables $u$ and $y$.
 It is unclear how the reduction in Theorem~\ref{thm:hmred} can remain polynomial in the size of $D$ if such situations occurred.
 Similar issues can arise when two edges in the hypergraph are merged into one.
 Note however that these problems only arise in the presence of self-joins and that Theorem~\ref{thm:hmred} can be adapted to hold for classes of self-join free queries.
 In Section~\ref{sec:semantic} we discuss how we can still derive our lower bounds for classes of queries through combination with previous results relating the complexity of all queries over a class of hypergraphs to specific classes of queries.

-The assumption of self-join freeness of $q$ that was made in the proof of Theorem~\ref{thm:hmred} is only a matter of technical convenience and not directly related to these challenges.
-In the reduction, the described problems would present themselves when reducing \emph{to} a query with self-joins rather than \emph{from} a query $q$ with self-joins.

 The complexity of deciding hypergraph dilutions is of little consequence to the contents of this paper.
-We state the complexity here for the sake of completeness.
+As the complexity may be of independent interest we state it here.
 An argument is given in the appendix. \begin{theorem} It is \np-complete to decide for input hypergraphs $H$ and $H'$, whether $H$ is a hypergraph dilution of $H'$. \end{theorem}